Tangjiahui26/DataAnalysisWithR/hw03/hw03-Tang-Jiahui.md

 ## But I want do more!

 + Layout stretch goal: get table and figure side-by-side.
-[This gist](https://gist.github.com/jennybc/e9e9aba6ba18c72cec26) might get you started.*Applying this layout stretch to task03.
-You can find the result on hw03-Tang-Jiahui.html*
+[This gist](https://gist.github.com/jennybc/e9e9aba6ba18c72cec26) might get you started.
+*Applying this layout stretch to task03.*

+***The follow codes are kind of messy because I added CSS codes.
+You can find the result on hw03-Tang-Jiahui.html, or see the screenshot in /STAT545-hw-Tang-Jiahui/pics folder. ***

 ```r